ultkeshav/CalculatorApp/README.md

 # CalculatorApp

-This is a basic app for calculations, created using Jetpack Compose through Kotlin.
+This is a calculator application created using Jetpack Compose through Kotlin.